 We serve traditional, nontraditional, and international students, as well as working professionals and lifelong learners with innovative offerings such as the Antelope Valley Engineering Program, which lets students complete their Mechanical Engineering and Electrical Engineering degrees at a center in Lancaster.

-Through our Engineering Student Success Center, we deliver the resources to support your academic advancement: free tutoring and advising, peer mentoring, an honors track, professional development workshops, internships, a writing center, and more.
+Through our Engineering Student Success Center, we deliver the resources to support undergraduate academic advancement: free tutoring and advising, peer mentoring, an honors track, professional development workshops, internships, a writing center, and more.
+A Graduate Student Success Center has been established to guide graduate students through application and admission to thesis submission and graduation.

 We employ a coordinator to help new students get acclimated.
 The Beach Engineering Student Success Team (BESST) program helps underrepresented freshmen and others complete foundational classes in a cohort setting.
 Three dozen active student organizations aligned with engineering interests and cultural and ethnic groups are available to let you expand your network and gain practical experience.
 Research opportunities are available in faculty labs, as well as through the BUILD and LEAP programs.